tomaarsen/TwitchCubieBot/README.md

 <b>3.0 won with 84.72%.</b>
 </pre>

-The logging and chat output when `!average 0 100` was typed by someone with the appropriate rank:
+The logging and chat output when `!average` was typed by someone with the appropriate rank:
 <pre>
-<b>Average is 67.38%.</b>
+<b>The average is 67.38.</b>
 </pre>

 ---